vimansasham/code_quality_assignment_2023/README.md

 Here is what the current project repository contains:

-1. The main script `shopping_cart.py` (for Python) and `ShopCalculator.java` (for Java), which calculates the total bill for items added to the shopping cart.
+1. The main script `travel_cost_calculator.py` (for Python) and `TravelCostCalculator.java` (for Java), which calculates the total travel cost.
-2. These scripts read data stored in various CSV files like `discounts.csv`, `tax_rates.csv`, `promotions.csv`, `currency_rates.csv`, `inventory.csv` and `shopping_cart.csv` located in the `data` folder.
+2. These scripts read data stored in various CSV files like `hotel_rates.csv`, `exchange_rates.csv`, and `flight_costs.csv` located in the `data` folder.

 ## Expectations <a name="expectations"></a>

 1. **Code Quality**: Your code should be easy to read, properly indented, have informative variable names and insightful comments.
 Follow the [PEP8](https://www.python.org/dev/peps/pep-0008) style guide for Python and [Oracle Java Code Conventions](https://www.oracle.com/java/technologies/javase/codeconventions-introduction.html) for Java.
 2. **Code Efficiency**: The code should avoid redundancy and perform the calculations in the most efficient way possible.
-3. **Error Handling**: The program should robustly handle potential errors such as insufficient inventory.
+3. **Error Handling**: The program should robustly handle potential errors such as missing data or invalid input.
 4. **'Code Smells' Resolution**: Find and eliminate potential [code smells](https://en.wikipedia.org/wiki/Code_smell), which are symptoms in the code that could indicate a deeper problem.

 ## Getting Started <a name="getting-started"></a>

-To run this project on a GitHub code space, we have already given you instructions.
+To run this project on a GitHub code space, instructions are already provided.
 If you wish to run this project locally, follow the instructions below.

 ### Prerequisites